cosmoproject/cosmoproject.github.io/docs.md

 ## Required Preparation Steps / First Tasks in Workshop :
-- 1. Soldering the Power Converter from 9V to 5V (one for each box) (Alex)
+- 1. Soldering the Power Converter from 9V to 5V (one for each box) [Alex]
-- 2. Soldering OpAmps on the Cross Mixer Board (Kristoffer)
+- 2. Soldering OpAmps on the Cross Mixer Board [Kristoffer]
-- 3. Soldering Cables to a) Jack Sockets; b) Potentiometers; c) Stomp Switches (approx 4-5 each per box) (Bernt)
+- 3. Soldering Cables to a) Jack Sockets; b) Potentiometers; c) Stomp Switches (approx 4-5 each per box) [Bernt]
-- 4. Soldering Cables to Mini-Jack/Chinch connectors (2x for each box) and Dry/Wet Potentiometer (Bernt)
+- 4. Soldering Cables to Mini-Jack/Chinch connectors (2x for each box) and Dry/Wet Potentiometer
 - 5. Finalize Cross Mixer Boards, by attaching to each: Jack-In/Out; (4x) Mini-Jack(or Chinch) I/O (2x); Dry/Wet Potentiometer (1x), True Bypass FootSwitch (1x)
 - 6. Soldering Cosmo Plank connection to a) GPIO header (of RPI for Wooden Design) or b) to Extension Pins of Cirrus Logic Card (for Metal Box Design)